Activated Carbon

 Activated carbon is a versatile, porous, irregularly structured material made primarily from carbon.
 It is naturally derived from sources like wood, coconut shells, or coal and features a range of pore sizes, from visible cracks to microscopic dimensions.
-With its large surface area, activated carbon is excellent for absorbing and trapping molecules, making it useful in various adsorbent applications.
+With its large surface area, activated carbon is excellent for adsorbing and trapping molecules, making it useful in various adsorbent applications.
+It is crucial for removing impurities from gaseous and liquid media through a mechanism referred to as adsorption.
+Due to its extensive internal pore network and high surface area, activated carbon allows for high-efficiency adsorption.

 Activated carbon operates primarily through the process of adsorption, where contaminant molecules in a fluid phase (either gas or liquid) adhere to the surface of the carbon material.
 The large surface area given by its extensive network of pores results in numerous adsorption sites.
-As the contaminated fluid travels through the activated carbon, van der Waals forces and other weak interactions attract and hold the contaminants in the pores.
+As the contaminated fluid travels through the activated carbon, Van der Waals forces and other weak interactions attract and hold the contaminants in the pores.
 This effective trapping mechanism allows activated carbon to remove various organic and inorganic substances, including chemicals, toxins and odors, making it a powerful tool for purification and filtration.

 Powdered Activated Carbon (PAC)